Vaccine Injury Lawyer

 • The injury occurred within the appropriate time frame following the vaccine.

-To prove causation in a vaccine court case, claimants will need to obtain a full medical history.
+To meet the burden of proof the claimant has on causation in a vaccine court case, claimants will need to obtain a full medical history.
 This will include comprehensive medical records for both before and after the vaccine.

 Vaccine Court Compensation Payouts